 Bolivia is a large country and getting from Point A to Point B can take quite a while, not only because of distances but also due to road and weather conditions.

-Bus in Bolivia Buses in Bolivia are generally good, with quality ranging from “chicken buses” to more comfortable buses.
+Buses in Bolivia are generally good, with quality ranging from “chicken buses” to more comfortable buses.

-Ferry crossing Beni River in Bolivia.
 In some parts of the country, especially in the jungle region, boats travel up and down and across rivers is common.
 On Lake Titicaca, there are ferries to get to Copacabana, and private boats are often hired for expeditions or even to cross to Peru.

-The Ultimate Bolivia Road Trip
+The Ultimate Bolivia Roat Trip

 Now that we’ve gotten some of the foundations laid down, I’ll share with you what I think is the Ultimate Bolivia Road Trip, based on my journeys to the Andean country.
 This extravaganza outlines a two-month sojourn in Bolivia, but if you have the time and money, you can easily stretch it into three months of incredible adventures.